"My unmatched perspicacity, coupled with my sheer indefatigability, combine to make me a feared opponent in any realm of human endeavor."

 Andrew Tate talks about women constantly, but what do his actual relationships reveal?

+He's never been married.
+He publicly admits he only dates women aged 18 or 19.
 The women linked to him tell a consistent story.
-Naghel Georgiana Manuela, a Romanian model, was the woman he posted in 2021 with the caption: "I take flight with the one woman I trust."
-She was later arrested alongside him on trafficking charges.
+Naghel Georgiana Manuela, the Romanian model he once posted with the caption "I take flight with the one woman I trust," was later arrested alongside him on trafficking charges.
+Bri Stern, the ex-girlfriend now suing him, describes the pattern in one line: "Everything was great in the beginning."
+Then it wasn't.

 This is how unhealthy 8s operate in romance.
 The initial intensity feels like passion.
 The protectiveness feels like care.
 Over time, protection becomes possession.
 Control disguises itself as love.
 The partner becomes territory to defend, not a person to partner with.